x-qlusive/CocktailLounge/README.md

 You can upload this file as part of a commit/push or you can create it online in GitHub.

+## About
+Cocktail Lounge should support hobby barkeepers and professionals to share their own creations of drinks and have an insight to classical recipes to improve their knowledge about drink-mixing.
+There should be a Guestbook/Message board where registered users can communicate with each other.
+The user should be able to create an account.
+Unregistered users should be able to search / view recipes.
+Registered users should have the same features and additional can create new recipes, rate recipes and comment on recipes.
+There should also be an administrative account which should be able to delete recipes/comments.

+* Planning Phase
+	> Project proposal
+	> User Requirements Specification
+	> Planning database structure
+	> Choosing a bootstrap design

+* Development Phase
+	> Implementing the database
+	> Developing the website design
+	> Implementing the Account structure
+	> Implementing of different security features (hiding of id’s in browser tab etc.)

+* Testing Phase
+	> Filling the database with objects
+	> Testing of the different features (rating, commenting)

+* Presenting Phase
+	> Presenting of the Webpage with the complete features set

+Our Data model includes the following relationships:
+* Cocktail - User
+* Cocktail - Comment
+* Cocktail - Rating

 ## Prerequisites
 To create our Website we worked with Thymeleaf Version 3.0.3, Spring Version 4.3.7, Spring Security Version 4.2.2, Maven Version 3.5.1. xcfx